[Chords & Lyrics]

 Printing Lyrics with Chords

-The ‘ChordPro’ format
+The ‘Chord/ChordPro’ format

-ChordPro is the name of a simple text format for the notation of lyrics with chords.
+Chord or ChordPro is the name of a simple text format for the notation of lyrics with chords.
 Although primarily intended for guitarists, it can be used for all kinds of musical purposes.

 Several tools exist that can process data in ChordPro format: to print nice song sheets, create web pages, or to transform it in into a format suitable for other tools.

 The following specification of the ChordPro format is taken from the Chord program, and must therefore be considered official.
 Common extensions are denoted in green.
+Uncertain issues are denoted in red.

 Data files that contain ChordPro data are usually given a file name extension .cho.
 Other often used extensions are .crd, .chordpro, and .chopro.